25prabhu10/notes/docs/Languages/JavaScript/React/React.md

    </html>
    ```

-6. Create a source directory called `src`, which will containing all the user written content such as JSX components, CSS files, etc.
+6. Create a source directory called `src`, which will containing all the user written content such as JSX components, CSS files, etc...

 7. Now you need a **module packager or build tool**, which will orchestrate JSX transformation, file minification and concatenation, module/dependency bundling or any other tasks.
 Tools such as [webpack](../Tools/Webpack/Webpack.md), [rollup.js](https://rollupjs.org/), [PARCEL](https://parceljs.org/), [Rolldown](https://rolldown.rs/), [Rsbuild](https://rsbuild.rs/), [esbuild](https://esbuild.github.io/) can be used
    - Each tool has its own pros and cons.
 Choose the one which best suits your project requirements